Design Pattern Evangelist Blog

 We can still have coupling with a good design with good contracts.
 Contracts may be Leaky Abstractions.
 Joel Spolsky pointed this out in his blog post, The Law of Leaky Abstractions when he wrote: All non-trivial abstractions, to some degree, are leaky.

-We don’t want to leak any implementation details in a contract, but most contracts will contain context, and both the consumer and supplier of the contract depend upon and have knowledge of that context.
-If that context changes, and it may need to for business reasons, then the consumer and supplier may both need to change as well.
+We don’t want to leak implementation details in a contract, but most contracts will contain context, and both the consumer and supplier of the contract depend upon and have knowledge of that context.
+If that context changes, and it may need to change for business reasons, then the consumer and supplier may both need to change as well.

 Summary

-Hopefully this second take at Coupling and Cohesion has provided a bit more clarity and definitely not introduced any confusion by me.
+Hopefully this second take at Coupling and Cohesion has provided a bit more clarity and not introduced any confusion by me.

 Coupling and Cohesion are inverse measures of Dependency.
 Coupling is Dependency at great distances that forces components in a system and possibly external systems to maintain lock-step coordination during modifications.
 Cohesion is Dependency at near distances that allows different components and systems to be modified independently.